giantswarm/harbor-operator-app/docs/ops-recipe/harborDownOrUnhealthy.md

 - harbor-posthresql-secret: `harbor.postgresql-harbor-cluster-harbor-cluster.credentials`

+These secrets will be created when harbor-operator is deployed and when the fullstack.yaml configuration is applied.
+If they do not exist check the deployment for the corresponding component and ensure it is working.

 **Namespaces**

 - Ensure that the `harbor-operator-app` is created in the `harbor-operator` namespace.
 This is because helm relies on this specific namespace name for creation of some resources.